 Transfer scholars moving from one Leman school to another Leman school.

 After capacity is reached, applicants will be selected through the lottery process and placed on a waitlist in the order they were selected.

+If a Scholar Enrollment Request is received after the lottery, the applicant will be added to the waitlist according to the date of submission.

-Parents/guardians will be notified by mid-December as to the results of the lottery.
-This notification will take place via email to confirm an offer of enrollment.
+Parents/guardians will be notified via email to confirm an offer of enrollment.
 Parents/guardians will have 48 hours (two business days) from receipt of notification to accept or decline the offer of enrollment.
-Parents, after receiving notice of acceptance via email, will then have two weeks to turn in the required paperwork.
+Parents, after receiving notice of an offer of enrollment via email, will then have two weeks to turn in the required paperwork.
 If the paperwork is not turned in by the two-week deadline, the applicant will be removed and that opening will be offered to the next person on the lottery/waitlist.
 If an offer is declined, the child’s name is removed and LAE will offer this opening to the next person until the spot is filled.

 Waitlist

 The waitlists at LAE are grade specific.
 As a spot becomes available, the school will contact the parent/guardian next on the waitlist to offer them the open spot for their child.
 Parents will have 48 hours (two business days) from receipt of notification of the offer to accept or decline the offered spot.
 Parents/guardians, after accepting, will have two weeks to turn in the required paperwork.
 If the spot is declined, the child is removed from the waitlist and the parents/guardians of the next scholar on the waitlist will be contacted.

-If a Scholar Enrollment Request is received after the open enrollment deadline, the applicant will be added to the waitlist according to the date of submission.
-The waitlists will not roll over from year to year.
-For any applicant who was not admitted or who withdraws his/her application, the Scholar Enrollment Request will be discarded.
+Leman Academy understands the hardship of having children enrolled at different schools, therefore, if a scholar on the Waitlist is given an offer, their siblings will be moved to “Siblings of Incoming Scholars” and will have a priority on the waitlist once the Registration Packet is completed and turned in to the school.

 Enrollment Packet